nirs/ocm-ramen-samples/README.md

    The busybox sample Placement `status` can be viewed on the hub using:

    ```
-   kubectl get placement busybox-placement -n busybox-sample
+   kubectl get placement busybox-placement -n busybox-regional-rbd-deploy
    ```

    Busybox subscribed resources, like the pod and the PVC can be viewed on the ManagedCluster using (example ManagedCluster `cluster1`):

    ```
-   kubectl get pod,pvc -n busybox-sample --context cluster1
+   kubectl get pod,pvc -n busybox-regional-rbd-deploy --context cluster1
    ```

 ## Undeploying the sample application

 > [!IMPORTANT]
-> The example shows how to undeploy the `busybox` application in the
+> The example uses the `k8s/busybox-regional-rbd-deploy` variant.
-> `busybox-sample` namespace.
-Use the relevant `subscription*` directory
-> and namespace to undeploy the other applications.
+> To use other applications replace the path and namespace.

 To undeploy the application delete the subscription kustomization:

 ```
-kubectl delete -k subscription
+kubectl delete -k k8s/busybox-regional-rbd-deploy/sub
 ```

 ## Enable DR for the OCM application

 > [!IMPORTANT]
-> The example shows how to enable DR for the `busybox` application in
+> The example uses the `k8s/busybox-regional-rbd-deploy` variant.
-> the `busybox-sample` namespace.
-Use the relevant `dr*` directory and
+> To use other applications replace the path and namespace.
-> namespace to enable DR for the other applications.

 1. Change the Placement to be reconciled by Ramen

    ```
-   kubectl annotate placement busybox-placement -n busybox-sample \
+   kubectl annotate placement busybox-placement -n busybox-regional-rbd-deploy \
       cluster.open-cluster-management.io/experimental-scheduling-disable=true
    ```